SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 6. Choose **Next**.

-7. In the **Specify Parameters** dialog box, you need to copy the following template and paste it into that box replacing the content filled in there automatically.
+7. In the **Specify the parameters in JSON format** dialog box, you need to copy the template from the next step and paste it into that box replacing the content filled in there automatically.

  ![Bupa](./images/setup22.png)